Monterroso/OS/doc/project3.md

 ```
 ## Algorithms
 Most of the code will be in `block.c` as it contains the most basic functions for reading and writing to disk.
-We need to modify the block structure to include a `cache_entry` so each block can be added to our list of cached blocks.
-We will create a new structure called a `cache_entry` which will contain a block's cache data and metadata.
-We need to add a dirty bit so we can know if a block needs to be written back to disk when flushed from the cache.
-As well, `tou` keeps track of a block's time of use so we can implement a LRU replacement policy.
+We will create a new structure called a `cache_entry` which will contain a sector's cache data and metadata.
+We need to add a dirty bit so we can know if a sector needs to be written back to disk when flushed from the cache.
+As well, `tou` keeps track of a sector's time of use so we can implement a LRU replacement policy.
+Anytime a sector is accessed, we will increment `tou` for all other cache entries.

-In `block_write()`, we will add the block to `cached_blocks`, removing the LRU block if we have a capacity miss.
+In `block_write()` and `block_read()`, we will add the sector to `cached_sectors`, removing the LRU sector if we have a capacity miss.
+If the replaced sector had the dirty bit checked, we call `block->ops->write` on the cached data.
+We acquire the lock for that `cache_entry`.
+If the sector is already in the list, we will set its `tou` to 0.
+As well, we increment the `tou` of every other entry.
+Now, we can read or write the data in the `cache_entry`.
+If we write to the struct, we need to set the dirty bit.
+Finally, we release the lock.

 ## Synchronization
+We have included a lock for each `cache_entry`.
+At the beginning of any read or write operation, we must acquire the lock of that sector first.
+When we finish the operation, we may release the lock.
+This prevents any concurrent accesses of the same sector but allows concurrency for different sectors.

 ## Rationale
 ### Advantages
--
+- Simple list abstraction for cache
+- LRU policy provides good hit and miss rates
+- Lock for each sector allows for as much concurrency as possible

 ### Disadvantages
--
+- Replacement policy does not account for temporal or spacial locality
+- Iterating through cache to increment `tou` on every access may be slow

 # Task 2: Extensible files